 slope and y-intercept.

 What is the average value of P × V?
-Is this

 Check your data to answer the following questions: